Last week, WAVS students, relatives, and community leaders gathered at the Bissau campus to celebrate 50 graduates completing their courses.

 - 12 welding students

 The event was attended by local government leaders, including the mayor of Bissau, and the director of the country’s vocational education training oversight agency.
-The event was covered by local radio and television stations.
+The graduation ceremony was covered by local radio and television stations.

 A Celebration Led by Students and Staff

-One of the most meaningful moments of the ceremony came from the WAVS community itself.
-Students wrote and performed a song as a gift to the school, expressing their gratitude and hopes for the future.
-Local staff also shared a song they wrote in dedication to their school as well.
+One of the most meaningful moments of the ceremony came when a group of students performed a song they had composed to thank the school.
+Local staff also shared a song they wrote in dedication to their school, as well.

 Even the details of the ceremony told a powerful story: the podium used during graduation was built by WAVS carpentry students.